18F/handbook/tools/slack/external-collaboration.md

 Note this does _not_ include:

-- The general public, for which we have [dedicated channels](#public-channels)
+- The general public, for which we have [dedicated channels](#the-public)
 - Other feds who we are not working with directly

 Contractors' level of access will be determined by the Contracting Officer (CO).
 By default, **contractors who are "embedded" in TTS (working on TTS projects most or full-time) can be added as full members, while other collaborators should be added as single or multi-channel guests**, as appropriate.

 Additonal exceptions, including a small number of close TTS collaborators at GSA, may be added as full Slack members at the discretion of the Technology Director.
 Examples might include the Chief Information Officer or FAS Commissioner.
 Ask in [#admins-slack](https://gsa-tts.slack.com/messages/admins-slack) if you'd like to add someone to this category.

-### Partner-specific channels
+### Dedicated channels

 You may want to invite partners, contractors, etc. to specific project channels to foster collaboration and asynchronous communication with the team.
 Projects often [create](https://get.slack.help/hc/en-us/articles/201402297-Creating-a-channel) specific channels that end with `-partners`.

 1. [Create a `<project>-partners` channel](https://get.slack.help/hc/en-us/articles/201402297-Creating-a-channel), if you don't want them in an existing channel.
 1. Fill out the [user request form](https://docs.google.com/a/gsa.gov/forms/d/e/1FAIpQLSfYQ-D82rIGwbCmwF3kAQERqczi5syVGq6GtmQNR6fhxRAA2Q/viewform).

-## Slack Connect
+### Slack Connect

-Slack offers a feature to create [shared channels with other workspaces](https://get.slack.help/hc/en-us/articles/115004151203-Create-shared-channels-on-a-workspace-beta-).
-Shared channels are a more efficient and economic way to work with people in other Slack workspaces than managing them in our Slack workspace as guests, especially when using multiple channels for a project.
-All records in shared channels are [retained and available for Corporate Exports](https://get.slack.help/hc/en-us/articles/204897248-Guide-to-Slack-import-and-export-tools).

-### Guidance for using shared channels
+Slack offers [this mechanism](https://slack.com/help/articles/115004151203-Guide-to-sharing-channels-with-external-organizations) to connect channels between different workspaces.
+If our partner has their own Slack workspace, this is the preferred method for collaborating with them from TTS Slack, since:

+- It offloads user management to the partner
+- The partners can use their existing Slack accounts
+- The partner is able to retain the history
+- The history shows up in searches of their Slack workspace
+- It saves TTS money

+All shared channels are treated as [records](../records/), the same as other channels.

+#### Requesting a new shared channel

+When you are interested in a shared channel, please drop into [#admins-slack](https://gsa-tts.slack.com/messages/C02KW46DP) to request it.
+Please specify if you want to use a new channel or want us to share an existing channel.
+Please also give us a heads up before partners send us a sharing request.

+#### Guidance

 When participating in shared channels, please keep in mind: